erred/uva-rp1/notes/11-report-v1.md

 TODO: come up with appropriate title

 - Evaluation of Named Data Networks as Content Distribution Networks in Cloud Environments
+- Named Data Networks as a distributed Content Distribution Network

 ### Abstract